 If your smoker does not include a chip tray, make your own.
 Use an aluminum foil container.
 Drill some holes into it, put some wood chips in and place above the heating element.

-Do not use wood scraps or any other type of wood not designed for smokers.
+Do not use wood scraps, green or any other type of wood not designed for smokers.
 You could run the risk of releasing toxic fumes in your smoker.
+Also make sure you add wood as required to keep the smoking process ongoing.

 7. Buy Your Own Thermometer